altair8800/Pokedex/README.md

 - Moshi instead of KSerialization

 If I had more time I would migrate these technologies to their appropriate modern equivalents, along with the other improvements detailed in the TODOs throughout the codebase.

+Missing features include:

+- Pull to refresh
+- More interesting list items + dividers
+- A local DB to cache pokemon data
+- A more graceful way to handle and display errors to the user